hoopsurfer/pdx/README.md

 Pi Desktop X V0.1
 =================
 This project provides software to support Geekworm's X856 for storage and X735 for power control to create a more PC-like experience for Raspberry Pi 4 (RPi4) I call Pi Desktop X.  This repository contains information on how to best use the X856 and a fork of the "offical" X730 power management board from http://geekworm.com sourced from SupTronics.
 Because the RPi4 has made quite a few changes in HDMI, USB, and Network connections there are limited case options as I write this.
 Combined, the X856 and X735 provide mSATA USB 3 Gen 1 Disk and power management integrated with the Raspberry Pi GPIO Connector.
 Together they provide the missing mass storage, power management common in a desktop PC.
-As I have it configured my RPi 4 has:

-- Quadcore CPU
-- 4GB RAM
-- Gigabit Network
+Key features of pidesktop:
+- Reliable reboot for mSATA SSD drives
+- Flash on boot to signal pidesktop support is enabled
-- 5G Wifi and Bluetooth Wireless
+- Improved installation instructions (Raspian and Berryboot)
-- USB 3.1 Gen 1 5Gbps
-- Dual 4K monitors
+- New pd-check command that provides detailed environment support
+- Improved logging information
+- Improved systemd services
+- Rationalized file naming scheme

 The performance of X856 is nearly 10X my previous Pi Desktop solution so motivated a change.
 The X735 has auto-power on, and expansion headers for an external momentary switch that provides support for reboot, shutdown, and forced power off.
 Interestingly, the Raspberry Pi 4 does not yet support boot from USB directly but it is a planned feature.
 I expect this solution will evolve to use an NVME SSD using the USB-C port, possibly a simpler power managment board (X710?) and we'll see a case solution.
 I've reached out to Geekworm with my recommendations on those points.